 In 2015, Edmontonians identified the following as the top barriers that prevented them from being more physically active:

-In addition to the barriers identified above, some residents also experience barriers due to culture, gender (identity), language, disability, or lack of familiarity with the Canadian sport and active recreation environment.
+In addition to the barriers identified above, barriers also exist due to culture, gender (identity), language, disability, or lack of familiarity with the Canadian sport and active recreation environment.
 Fewer women/girls participate in sport and active recreation than men/boys primarily due to psycho-social factors and programming choices.
-Recent immigrants may also have language challenges.
-Cultural practices may also discourage participation.
+Recent immigrants may have language challenges, which cultural practices may also discourage participation.
 Disabled populations may experience access challenges and lack of appropriate programming.

 Diversity is the range of our different identities, backgrounds, and perspectives.
 Each person has layers of identity that make their perspective unique.
 When identities overlap, they can create a cumulative disadvantage.